 TERM EXPLANATION Advance Payment Funds provided by the State to a grantee prior to the incurrence of eligible project costs, in lieu of reimbursement, and at the sole discretion of CAL FIRE.
 Advance Payments are limited to 25% of the total grant award, must be used for eligible expenses within an approved timeframe, and are subject to reporting, accountability, interest, and return requirements.
 Advance Request A written request submitted by the grantee, using the required Advance Payment Request Form, seeking approval to receive an Advance Payment and identifying the planned use of funds over a specified period.
 Approval is at the sole discretion of CAL FIRE.
 Agreement A legally binding agreement between the State and another entity.
 Application The form identified by CAL FIRE as the document to be submitted by a potential grantee who seeks grant funding through this program, and supporting attachments, required by the enabling legislation or program, or both.
 Authorized Representative The designated person or position identified by the Grantee as the agent to sign all required grant documents including, but not limited to, grant agreements, application forms, and payment requests.
+Biomass Utilization Activities that: 1) utilize woody biomass for wood products such as post and pole, firewood, dimensional lumber, engineered wood products, or other products that allow for continued carbon storage; 2) generate molecules or energy through combustion or gasification, which displaces carbon-intensive fossil fuel-based energy; 3) utilize woody biomass to help develop markets for beneficial uses of the material; or 4) utilize woody biomass for beneficial uses on the landscape.
 CEQA The California Environmental Quality Act is a law establishing policies and procedures requiring agencies to identify, disclose to decision makers and the public, and attempt to lessen significant impacts to environmental resources that may occur as a result of a proposed project.
-Contractor An entity contracting with the grantee for services and generally receives a Form 1099 for tax purposes.
-Employee Individuals employed directly by the grantee and generally receives a W-2 for tax purposes.
-Forestland As in Public Resources Code § 4793, land at least 10% occupied by trees of any size that are native to California.